Report: Packers' Aaron Rodgers decision coming soon

 - Oops!Something went wrong.Please try again later.

-Report: Aaron Rodgers decision coming soon originally appeared on NBC Sports Chicago
+Report: Aaron Rodgers decision coming soon originally appeared on NBC Sports Philadelphia

 The end to the Aaron Rodgers saga could be coming soon.
 According to Dianna Russini, the star quarterback will tell the Packers what he’s decided to do with his future, soon.